nestharus/mcp-to-skills/README.md

 ### Combined workflow

-Before committing, run the lint and format commands together (format first, lint second) so that commits stay clean.
+Before committing, run `uv run lint` so formatting and linting are handled together.
 Doing so locally mirrors the automated checks described below and reduces CI churn.

 ### CI integration

-Add `uv run ruff format .` followed by `uv run ruff check .` to your CI workflow so pull requests fail if style or lint regressions slip in.
+Add `uv run lint` to your CI workflow so pull requests fail if style or lint regressions slip in.
 Because Ruff is already configured in `pyproject.toml`, CI inherits the same rule set developers use locally.

 ### Pre-commit Hooks